-Hyaluronic acid for the winter
+Hyaluronic acid for the winter and summer

 Remember the acid that’s not really an acid we talked about last year?
 Hyaluronic Acid (HA) remains one of the most-searched skincare ingredients online.
-During the winter it can be extremely beneficial for the skin—when used the right way.
+During the winter or summer it can be extremely beneficial for the skin—when used the right way.

 Because HA is water-loving, it needs water or water-like molecules to work properly.
 When adding in a hydrosol or toner after using our Hydrating Serum, the HA in the formulation will absorb the product and further plump up your skin.
 You want to make sure to layer the Hydrating Serum underneath a cream or oil to lock in that moisture.

 Used alone, it’s possible that the HA can pull water from your skin and actually dehydrate your skin more!
 Eek!
 It’s why in dryer climates or being indoors with the heater on, it’s usually recommended to have a humidifier with you in the room too.
 That way, the HA has water molecules it can pull from the air to hydrate your skin.